Royals united for Queen’s thanksgiving service as Harry and Meghan join family

 Buckingham Palace later confirmed the Queen, a passionate horse owner and breeder, would not be attending the Epsom Derby on Saturday.

-The monarch, who has been experiencing episodic mobility problems, was not expected to attend the major sporting event and is likely to watch the race on television at Windsor Castle.
+The monarch, who has been experiencing episodic mobility problems, was not expected to be in the royal box for the major sporting event and is likely to watch it on television at Windsor Castle.

+The Princess Royal is now expected to join racegoers at the Epsom racecourse.

+During the service there were smiles from the royals and ripples of laughter from the congregation as the Archbishop of York compared the monarch’s well-known love of horse racing to her long reign, suggesting it “reflects the distance of Aintree more than the sprints of Epsom”.

 Register for free to continue reading